DBJDBJ/DBJDBJ/README.md

 ---

-## What I do
+## What I do, on the GitHub side

 30+ years of software engineering.
-TOGAF-certified since 2011 — among the earliest globally.
+TOGAF (No:48359) -certified since 2011 — among the earliest globally.

 Current focus areas: